 Distances are calculated in a straight line and may not reflect actual travel distance.

 A delightful Grade II listed cottage, believed to date back to the late 1500's when documents show William Shotter left "Lytell Ropes" to his grandson William.
 The cottage is constructed of part stone, part brick and part tile hung elevations.
 The cottage retains a wealth of charm and character associated with a property from this period including exposed timbers, oak floors, leaded light windows and beams in the majority of principal rooms.
 The front door opens into a central entrance hall with exposed timbers and tiled flooring leading in to a double aspect drawing room with brick fireplace with stone hearth and inset wood burning stove.
-There is a separate family/dining room, currently being used as a bedroom.
+There is a separate family/dining room, currently being used as a study.
 The kitchen/breakfast room is refitted with a range of units under an expanse of oak worktops, complemented further with an oil fired Aga.
 In later years the kitchen has been sympathetically extended to provide space for a table with a door leading to the terrace and gardens.
-The first floor is of equal merit having been extended in 1996 by the current owners and now comprises four bedrooms with a family bathroom.
-The large second bedroom could be divided to form an en suite or an additional bedroom.
+The first floor is of equal merit having been extended in 1996 by the previous owners and now comprises four bedrooms with a family bathroom.
+The generous master bedroom could be divided to form an en suite.
 This cottage needs to be viewed internally to be fully appreciated.

 SERVICES: Mains Water and Electricity.
 Private Drainage.
 Oil Fired Central Heating.

 Contact branch for relevant Energy Performance Certificate